aws-john/notable-lab/README.md

 ## Add the AppSync Backend

+Enter the command

 ```
 amplify add api
 ```

+and respond to the prompts with the following:

 * When prompted for the mentioned service, select
     ```
     > GraphQL